scrallex/score/docs/integration_with_sep.md

 2. **Create a thin Python wrapper.**  Use a tool such as [pybind11](https://pybind11.readthedocs.io/) or [ctypes/cffi](https://docs.python.org/3/library/ctypes.html) to expose the C++ functions to Python.
-The wrapper should accept a `bytes` object and return a Python dict or a simple object with `coherence`, `stability`, `entropy`, `rupture` and `lambda_hazard` fields.
+The repository now ships with a pybind11 extension (`sep_quantum`) that is built automatically by running `pip install .[native]` – it exports `analyze_window`, `transform_rich` and `aggregate_events` along with the `QFHResult`/`QFHEvent` types.

 3. **Plug the wrapper into `encode.py`.**  The STM `encode.py` module defines the `encode_window` function which converts a window of bytes into a bitstream and then calls the quantum engine.
-Modify this module to call into your C++ wrapper instead of the placeholder implementation.
+The repository now attempts to call `sep_text_manifold.native.analyze_window` first and falls back to the simplified metrics when the native kernel is unavailable.

 4. **Validate with unit tests.**  Write tests in `tests/` that feed known input sequences into your wrapper and check that the